ityonemo/realbook/README.md

   - a separate erlang VM is spawned which contains the realbook modules this VM can be thrown away, which clears the resources for those modules
+- well-defined logger metadata

 The `1.0` version will include telemetry and operability features, possibly include support for a pluggable Phoenix LiveView dashboard.
+  It may also possibly include data ingress typechecking.

 PRs and assistance greatly welcome.